-We saw turbidity follow precipitation patterns in all sites sampled during 2016.
-Sites 38329, 34085, and 10983 measured the highest turbidity.
-34085 is the South Slough, a tidal slough flowing into the estuary.
-The higher turbidity measured at this site is likely due to tide changes and the associated upwelling of sediments from the river bed.
-Turbidity grab samples at the LO-16 site (LASAR 38329) were highest in the Siuslaw and Lake Creek.
-The 2016 high was in October, 131 NTUs.
-Additionally, conductivity measurements during our audits at this and other sites near the confluence average 70 μ S/cm while the rest of the watershed averages 40 μ S/cm.
+We saw turbidity follow precipitation patterns in all sites sampled during 2017, although not as strongly as in the 2016 dataset.
+Consistent with 2016 data, sites 38329 and 10983 measured the highest turbidity with the LO-16 site (LASAR 38329) measuring higher NTUs than any other sites in the Siuslaw and Lake Creek.
+The 2016 high at this site was in October, 131 NTUs; the highest 2017 measurement was 67.97 NTUs on February 21st.
+Additionally, conductivity measurements during our audits at this and other sites near the Upper Siuslaw forks confluence average 70 μ S/cm while the rest of the watershed averages 40 μ S/cm.
 Causes of high turbidity include: soil erosion, wastewater discharges, urban runoff, agricultural and forestry practices, eroding stream banks, and excessive algae growth.
 The mid-to-upper Siuslaw land use is predominantly industrial forestry.
 The checkerboard pattern of Bureau of Land Management and industrial timber company ownership fills most of this section of the Siuslaw watershed.
-Upstream from there, near the 38329 sites, agriculture is dominant.
+Upstream from there, near the 38329 sites, agriculture is dominant, and the high turbidity at the 38329 site is likely due in part to practices associated with cattle production.
+(See Figure 26, Land Cover in the Siuslaw Watershed)